banzaicloud/pke/README.md

 ## Pipeline Kubernetes Engine - PKE

-PKE is an extremely simple Kubernetes installer and distribution, designed to work on any cloud, VM or bare metal.
-The `pke` install tool supports cloud provider integrations, multi-phased installs (requires only an OS), pre-warmed machine image builds, and more.
-PKE is the preferred Kubernetes run-time of the [Banzai Cloud Pipeline Cloud Native application and devops platform](https://beta.banzaicloud.io/), which supercharges the development, deployment and scaling of container-based applications with native support for multi-, hybrid-, and edge-cloud environments.
+PKE is an extremely simple [CNCF certifed](https://www.cncf.io/certification/software-conformance/#logos) Kubernetes installer and distribution, designed to work on any cloud, VM or bare metal.
+The `pke` tool supports cloud provider integrations, multi-phased installs (requires only an OS), pre-warmed machine image builds, and more.
+PKE is the preferred Kubernetes run-time of the Banzai Cloud Pipeline platform](https://beta.banzaicloud.io/), which supercharges the development, deployment and scaling of container-based applications with native support for multi-, hybrid-, and edge-cloud environments.

 If you would like to supercharge your Kubernetes experience using Banzai Cloud Pipeline, check out the free developer beta:
 <p align="center">